hypre-space/hypredrive/docs/usrman-src/input_file_structure.rst

   directory.
 This parameter does not have a default value.

-- ``precmat_basename`` - (Possibly required) Common prefix used for the filenames of linear system matrices employed in the compuration of preconditioner.
+- ``precmat_basename`` - (Possibly required) Common prefix used for the filenames of linear system matrices employed in the computation of the preconditioner.
 If not specified, the matrices used for preconditioning purposes are set to the original linear system matrices formed with `matrix_basename`.